 About the Project

-The project aims to gather the experience of the participating organisations in topics related to the use of social media and migrant and refugee issues, in order to create an educational toolkit -mainly for youth workers, practitioners, educators, trainers, cultural mediators, translators and community leaders- that will give a detailed picture on the power of social media in defining who we are, who we like, and what we fear, as well as in destabilising or increasing social cohesion.
+The project gathered the experience of the participating organisations [Kairos Europe (UK, project coordinator), Itaka Training (Italy), Foundation Pro Scientia Publica (Poland), EDUnaut (Croatia), and Inter Alia (Greece)] in topics related to the use of social media and migrant and refugee issues, and created an educational toolkit for youth workers, practitioners, educators, trainers, cultural mediators, translators and community leaders.

 - Influence of social media on the perception of migrants in society, including its political and social role on a global scale.

 - Digital identity and personal branding; rights and duties on the Internet; recognising fake profiles and protecting ourselves against fraudsters; recognising trolls, provocateurs and exhibitionists.